 Unless we are doing photojournalism, it’s perfectly ok to do serious editing on your images.
 Thus, in this article, I want to explore two different tools that can help you get started using technology to extend the capabilities of your digital darkroom.

 You will need a computer that is either a Macintosh or Windows machine.
 So you’ve very likely got that covered already, especially if you are doing any kind of serious editing work with commercial software.
-If you are sharing your Windows software, you need to update your security to make sure there is no chance of a breach resulting in Malware.
+There is such a large amount of software out there for so many different things!
+Mostly business management, you can continue to this site for an example, but the best software you can get for editing is all here.
+And with our advanced technology these days, we have a lot of options!
+Make sure that if you are sharing your Windows software, you need to update your security to make sure there is no chance of a breach resulting in Malware.
 Using LEAST PRIVILEGE MANAGEMENT SOFTWARE can help stop this by removing local admin rights, reducing the probability that this may happen.